codeforamerica/honolulu_answers/README.md

 We use the [Searchify](https://addons.heroku.com/searchify) heroku addon to power the search index for honolulu answers.
 In order to use this in development you can either run a copy of Indextank (which is what searchify is built on) or add the searchify addon to a heroku app, and copy the provided search api endpoint to your .env file.

+### Run indextank locally

+If you dont want to use Searchify, or if you want to run indextank locally for development, follow [these instructions](https://github.com/codeforamerica/honolulu_answers/tree/master/indextank)

 ### Environment Vars

 Honolulu Answers uses Environment variables for configuration.
 It expects `SEARCHIFY_API_URL` to be set to the searchify endpoint (which can be retrived from `heroku config` once searchify is an addon for your app)